XRPLF/xrpl-dev-portal/content/tutorials/manage-the-clio-server/install-clio-on-ubuntu.md

         The [example config file](https://github.com/XRPLF/clio/blob/develop/example-config.json) accesses the `rippled` server running on the local loopback network (127.0.0.1), with the WebSocket (WS) on port 6006 and gRPC on port 50051.

-    2. Update the `rippled` server's config file with the following information:
+    2. Update the `rippled` server's config file to allow the Clio server to connect to it.
+The package installs this file at `/etc/opt/ripple/rippled.cfg`.

-        * Open a port to accept unencrypted websocket connections.
+        * Open a port to accept unencrypted WebSocket connections.

                 [port_ws_public]
                 port = 6005